forSplinter/NCA-D/README.md

 ## NCA-D : Neural Cellular Automata With Diffusion

+name your branch as follow feature/your_name